Orange-OpenSource/a11y-guidelines/src/en/articles/single-page-app.md

 ## Update page title
 Browsing through an <abbr title="single-page application">SPA</abbr> does not cause the browser to reload the page.
 No reloading means no modification of the page title (`title` tag).
 However, it is important that [each page has a unique title](https://a11y-guidelines.orange.com/en/web/develop/textual-content/#set-a-title-for-each-page).

-It will therefore be necessary to update the pagr title via Javascript (`document.title`).
+It will therefore be necessary to update the page title via Javascript (`document.title`).
 Refer to the documentation of the framework used to know if an implementation of this mechanism is proposed or if it must be created from scratch.

 ## Notify user of page changes